isomerpages/imda-pixel/_showcase/Showcase Companies.md

 <tbody>
 <tr>
 <th rowspan="1" colspan="2">
 <p><strong>The Metaverse Zone offers an immersive experience for users to interact and explore an expansive virtual space that mirrors the real world.
-Learn how the virtual metaverse is reshaping social interactions, learning, and engagement.</strong>
+Find out how the virtual metaverse is reshaping social interactions, learning, and engagement.</strong>
 </p>
 </th>
 </tr>